semiprime/pygenda/docs/Usage.md

 * In Week and Year views, the space key toggles between Today and wherever the cursor was last.

+* Plus and minus keys will zoom in/out (no need for ctrl).
+The motivation for this is that on handheld devices, +/- might be require more than one key on their own, so adding another key would make zooming awkward.
+  If you wish, you can disable this by setting the global/plus_minus_zoom config setting to False (ctrl+plus/minus will work in either case).

 * The Zoom soft-button zooms in; shift+Zoom or ctrl+Zoom zooms out.

-You can set the number of zoom levels and the default with the zoom_levels and default_zoom config options.
+* You can set the number of zoom levels and the default with the zoom_levels and default_zoom config options.
 You can set the font sizes with custom CSS.

 * If you want the Tab key to move within elements in date/time/duration widgets then set the global/tab_elts_datetime config option to True.